AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/tPrime_helper/README.md

 TPrime Helper
 ==============
-Python wrapper for TPrime, a C++ command line application for mapping times between data streams collected by SpikeGLX.
+Python wrapper for TPrime, a C++ command line application written by Bill Karsh, for mapping times between data streams collected by SpikeGLX.
 Each stream must have a common sync signal, and the edge times from that sync signal must be extracted by CatGT.
 See the README for TPrime for details about parameters.

 Dependencies
 ------------